manescubogdanarmy/stm32ai-modelzoo-services/pose_estimation/deployment/doc/tuto/How_to_deploy_yolov8_pose_estimation.md

 By default, Ultralytics requirements do not install the packages required to export to onnx or tensorflow lite.
 When exporting for the first time, it will either use pre-installed packages or do an auto update installing the latest versions which then causes compatibility issues.
 To ensure compatibility, you need to install (or downgrade) the versions of tensorflow, onnx and onnxruntime following below requirements:
-Ultralytics version has to be <= 8.3.88
+Validated on Ultralytics version 8.3.88
 Use a python 3.9 environment (for the tflite_support package dependency) Tensorflow version between 2.8.3 and 2.15.1
 ONNX version between 1.12.0 and 1.15.0